edmerix/NSxFile/README.md

 # NSxFile

+>__Warning for minor-update as of 2021-12-29__: _variable names have been updated to follow camelCase throughout.
+For now, methods to duplicate previous naming convention have been created, but will be phased out in future update.
+Appropriate warnings are thrown when old naming system is used to help locate old code that might need updating.
+Use ```warning('off','NSxFile:oldNaming')``` to suppress these messages._

 >__Warning for minor-update as of 2020-10-02__: _detectSpikes() method now allows the selection of positive or negative deflection detection by setting the value of the 'threshold' input.
 This means that if you were manually setting a positive threshold value before, it will now detect positive deflections instead.
 The default is -4, for negative deflections._

 NSxFile is an object-oriented approach to working with [Blackrock Microsystems](https://www.blackrockmicro.com) neural data files (e.g. ns3, ns5 etc.) in Matlab.